 The beneficiary’s profile and enrollment information can be accessed on your broker-facing platform under “Search Profiles.”
 Choose to search for the beneficiary’s profile and enrollment information using the beneficiary’s first name, last name, phone, date of birth, confirmation number, HICN/MBI, Application Start Date, or Application End Date.

 Yes.
-Please contact Samantha Rooney at email@example.com for more information.
+Please contact the Enrollment Central team at firstname.lastname@example.org.